 The implicit ack procedure is available only when the partial AID information is included in the PLCP header of the PPDU that carries the frame (i.e., the PREAMBLE_TYPE is either S1G_SHORT_PREAMBLE or S1G_LONG_PREAMBLE).

-A STA that intends to share the TXOP with the Relay starts the TXOP by sending to the Relay an S1G RTS frame with the Order field set to 1 or a Short Data frame that has the Relayed Frame field set to 1.
+A STA that intends to share the TXOP with the Relay may start the TXOP by sending to the Relay an S1G RTS frame with the Order field set to 1 or a Short Data frame that has the Relayed Frame field set to 1.
 A Relay (relay-STA or relay-AP) that is the intended receiver of the S1G RTS frame which intends to use the implicit ACK shall respond with an NDP CTS frame with the Duration field set as described in 9.49.5.3 (Relay-shared TXOP protection mechanisms).

 When a Relay receives a Short Data frame during a relay-shared TXOP, the Relay may directly forward the received frame without sending back an acknowledgement frame to the transmitter of the frame.
 If the Short Data frame was preceded by an RTS frame then the Relay should protect the forwarded frame by sending an RTS frame to the intended receiver as described in 9.49.5.3 (Relay-shared TXOP protection mechanisms).